Grammatical gender in German: Special cases

 The genders of a few nouns are not fixed, and may be linked to regional or register differences.
 There are a number of words with two meanings distinguished by gender.

 Compounds and abbreviations

 Compound words usually carry the gender of their last element.
-Moreover, the gender of abbreviations is decided by the base word, and shortened words act as the gender of the full word.
+Moreover, the gender of abbreviations is decided by the gender of the base word, and shortened words take the gender of the full word.

 English loanwords

 Many loanwords from English adopt the gender of their native German equivalent; the gender of other loanwords may be deduced by the word's form or ending.
 For example, nouns from English -ing forms are neuter when referring to actions, but masculine when not referring to actions e.g. der Looping, 'loop' esp. in context of a rollercoaster.
 Another source of neuter loanwords are adverbials like das Off.

 Monosyllabic nouns from verbs

 Monosyllabic nouns from verbs are often masculine, and the same goes for monosyllabic words for which there is no other indication, which are mainly masculine.